Markets

 Heightened geopolitical tension would accelerate safe-haven flows into the dollar.

 A sharp decline in oil prices would create meaningful INR support.
 Aggressive Fed rate cuts would reverse the dollar’s yield advantage.
-Significant inflows following India’s bond index inclusion could exert consistent downward pressure.
+Significant inflows following India’s inclusion in the bond index could exert sustained downward pressure.

 Strong RBI intervention could stabilize the pair below critical technical levels.